Afudu/P9_OpenClassroom/README.md

 The focus will therefore be more on the backend.
 The frontend will be a clean and minimal UI matching the wireframes provided and allowing user to:

-  ●	Sign up and log in.
+  -	Sign up and log in.
-  ●	View a feed - with the latest on top - containing:
+  -	View a feed - with the latest on top - containing:
     - their own tickets and reviews,
-   - any reviews in response to their own tickets - even if they do not follow the reviewer,
+    - any reviews in response to their own tickets,
     - the tickets and reviews from users that they follow.
-  ●	Create new tickets requesting a review of a book/article.
+  -	Create new tickets requesting a review of a book/article.
-  ●	Create reviews in response to created tickets.
+  -	Create reviews in response to created tickets.
-  ●	Create a ticket then a review as part of one-step process.
+  -	Create a ticket then a review as part of one-step process.
-  ●	View, edit, and delete their own tickets and reviews.
+  -	View, edit, and delete their own tickets and reviews.
-  ●	Follow other users by entering their username.
+  -	Follow other users by entering their username.
-  ●	View who they follow and unfollow whoever they want.
+  -	View who they follow and unfollow whoever they want.

 This project uses HTML, CSS, Javascript and Python languages.